valsson-group/valsson-group.github.io/_pages/members/members.md

 ## Visitors -- University of North Texas
 - Grace Sheridan, Undergraduate Student from the Rose-Hulman Institute of Technology, Indiana.
 Visited the Valsson Research Group in the Summer of 2023 under the UNT Chemistry NSF Research Experiences for Undergraduates (REU) Program (NSF Grant CHE-1757946).

-## Visitors -- MPI for Polymer Research in Mainz
+## Visitors -- MPI for Polymer Research in Mainz -- Prior to January 2022
 - Giacomo Buccella, PhD Student from Politecnico di Milano, Italy.
 Visited the MPI for Polymer Research from June 2021 to August 2021.
 - Dr. Olga Rogacheva, Postdoctoral Researcher from Saint Petersburg State University, Russia.
 Visited the MPI for Polymer Research from November 2020 to March 2021 on a DAAD Grant.
 - Dr. Olga Rogacheva, Postdoctoral Researcher from Saint Petersburg State University, Russia.
 Visited the MPI for Polymer Research from October 2019 to December 2019 on a DAAD Grant.